 When you are considering getting bees, a good beekeeping class should be your first stop.
 One of the most frustrating parts getting started with bees is deciding how to start.
 Managing a hive filled with thousands of stinging insects requires a bit of education.
-Online beekeeping courses are a great way to learn from different people who have experience with bees.
+While taking a full course is not a requirement, it can save you some heartache down the road.

 Having successful beehives is about more than just buying some bees and putting them in a box.
 You have hive management chores to do.

-Routine hive inspections are necessary to keep your bees productive.
+Routine hive inspections are necessary to keep your bees alive and productive.
 How do you open the hive and what should you look for once you get in there?

 Does it surprise you that I recommend taking more than 1 beekeeping class?
 Why would I say this?

 Well, I have completed several beekeeping courses myself (and I still do when the chance arrives).